Creating drug-free workplaces begins with smarter workflows.

 Physical Security and Hosting Environment

-These controls include, but are not limited to:
+Controls include, but are not limited to:

 - Perimeter fencing with secure and audited entry points.